A History of Cabin Fever Follies

 A few years into the tradition, the Valley Players Theater was running low on funds so they decided to use Cabin Fever Follies as a venue for raising some money.
 Someone thought it was a great idea for the audience to pay to have messages pranced across the stage.
 Someone else thought that instead of prancing, let’s have them dance to a song.
 A third person decided that dancing raisins and “I Heard It Through the Grapevine” were a good combination.
 The Raisinettes have been showcasing the audience’s messages ever since.
 Each year the funds from the messages go to a different non-profit organization.

 Bob Law was the first director and emcee.
 Janice Chapman ran the show for a few years and made the sparkly outdoor sign that still marks the event each year.
 Leo Cohen directed for 9 years from 1988 to 1996.
 David Steinman emceed some time in the late ‘80s and was followed by Kitty Werner.
 Somewhere in there, the Potters got on board and built the flower gardens and other decorations that have provided background for our entertainers over the years.
 Judy Reiss was our longest tenured emcee as she took over in the mid ‘90s and did it until she passed away in 2018.
 Peter Boynton directed the show for ten years from 1997 to 2006.
 Doug Bergstein took over from Peter and has been in that position ever since.
-He and fellow board member, Susan Loynd, took over the emcee duties last year.
+He and fellow board member, Susan Loynd, took over the emcee duties in 2019.

 We have had so many wonderful acts throughout the years.
 Steven Zonies and his one man band.
 Chickie Delight, the belly dancing giant chicken.
 Jugglers...singers...dancers...story tellers...comedians galore.
 Singing belly buttons...lip synching cowboys...mediums…singing dogs.
 Some folks show up for a year and we never see them again.
 Some, like Lee Potter, have performed in more than 20 shows.
 We have had a few on our stage who gained some name recognition outside of the Mad River Valley, but the norm is your friends and neighbors giving show business a chance for a weekend.
 The bottom line is that it’s just plain fun.
 Silliness abounds.
 Laughing until it hurts is a good sign that we are doing it right.